jyates/jyates.github.com/_posts/2012-5-2-hbase-table-reference.md

 ---
 layout: post
 title: Table References in the HBase Shell
-tags: hbase, reference, ruby, jruby, big data,
+tags: hbase, reference, ruby, jruby, big data
 description: How to use the new table references in the HBase shell
 ---